Philip James de Loutherbourg: Theatre

 In 1771 he settled in London, where David Garrick paid him £500 a year to design scenery and costumes and oversee the stage machinery at the Drury Lane Theatre.
 His stage effects attracted the admiration not just of the general public, but also of artists, including Joshua Reynolds.
 He devised scenic effects in which, for instance, green trees gradually became russet and the moon rose and lit the edges of passing clouds: illusions achieved through the use of coloured lantern-slides and the ingenious lighting of transparencies.
 He continued to work at the theatre until 1785.

 He achieved an even greater success with an entertainment called the Eidophusikon, meaning "image of nature".
 This was a miniature mechanical theatre measuring six by eight feet, and described as displaying "Various Imitations of Natural Phenomena, represented by Moving Pictures".
 It was presented at Loutherbourg's home from March 1781 in an auditorium seating about 130 people.
 He used Argand lamps to light the stage and stained glass to change colours.

 At Christmas, 1781, Loutherbourg mounted a spectacle at a party in the Egyptian Hall at Fonthill for William Beckford, promising (according to Beckford) to "present a mysterious something that the eye has not seen or heart of man conceived".
 Following this he attempted rather more fantastical subjects for the Eidophusikon, presenting a scene from Paradise Lost with "Satan arraying his troops on the banks of the Fiery Lake, and the rising of the Palace of Pandemonium".
 The Eidophusikon soon closed, however, as the income did not cover the costs and the audience demanded new productions faster than Loutherbourg could create them.
 He has been called the inventor of the panorama but, although it first appeared about the same time as the Eidophusikon, the first panorama was painted and exhibited by the Scottish painter Robert Barker.

 Painting

 Despite these other projects, Loutherbourg still found time for painting.
 Lord Howe's action, or the Glorious First of June (exhibited 1795) and other large naval pictures were commissioned to commemorate British naval victories, many of them ending up soon afterwards in the Greenwich Hospital Gallery (in whose successor, the National Maritime Museum, they still remain).
-His finest work was the Destruction of the Armada.
-He also painted the Great Fire of London and several historical works, including the Attack of the Combined Armies on Valenciennes (1793).
+His finest work was the Defeat of the Spanish Armada.
+He also painted The Great Fire of London and several historical works, including The Grand Attack on Valenciennes (1793).
 He was interested in the Industrial Revolution, and his 1801 painting Coalbrookdale by Night shows iron foundries at work.

 Seven of his paintings, including Lodore Waterfall and Skating in Hyde Park, are in the Government Art Collection.

 He was made a member of the Royal Academy in 1781.